telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/export-to-excel.md

 ## Known Issues

-Currently, the export module does not handle:
+Currently, the export module does not handle sorting and filtering.

-* Sorting and filtering
-* Border styles

 These will be addressed before the widget goes out of Beta.